Herolane/ScaffR/README.md

 Prerequisites
 ------
-Currently Scaffeine has the following dependencies
+Currently ScaffR has the following dependencies

 * .NET 4.5
 * Visual Studio 2012 Professional or higher